US Expats Tax Basics

 certificate Verified by IRS Enrolled Agents and CPAs

-It’s 2024 and that means US Tax season for 2023 is up to and in full swing.
+It’s 2025, and that means the US tax season is in full swing.
 We at MyExpatTaxes want to ensure that you, as an American abroad (expat), are in the know about your US taxes.
 Knowing what to expect and when to act will save you money and time.

-This goal of this guide is to help you become (and stay) tax compliant!
+This guide’s goal is to help you become (and stay) tax-compliant!
 We know no one likes filing a tax return, but at least we can make the process as painless as possible!

 • US citizens (living in the US or abroad), including Accidental Americans